enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

 where :math:`C_0` is the courant factor (a constant between 0 and 1) and :math:`\Delta x,\, \Delta y,\, \Delta z` specify cell widths.

-The following code snippet shows a somewhat simplified example of how you might do this.
+The following code snippet shows a somewhat simplified example of how you might perform this calculation.
-It assumes that the pressure field has been precaluated it will abort if the program does not use an ideal eos:
+This snippet will abort with an error if each Processing Element's global :cpp:class:`!EnzoPhysicsFluidProps` instance was configured to hold anything other than an ideal EOS.

 .. code-block:: c++